 7 Troubling Long Term Effects Of Parental Rejection

-Have you left your childhood trauma of parental rejection far behind or is it still casting an ominous shadow on your adult life?
+Have you moved past the trauma of parental rejection far behind or does it still overshadow your adult life?
+Here are some effects that might help you understand your situation better.

 Being snubbed by our parents during our formative years is one of the most traumatic experiences of life.
 We are biologically wired to believe that we can depend on our parents for our security and well-being and when a dismissive or emotionally distant parent shatters this belief we are forced to face the dark reality of parental rejection.